 Does taking sumatriptan during my pregnancy increase the chance of miscarriage?

 It is unlikely.
+Miscarriage can occur in any pregnancy.
 Several studies have not found an increase in the rate of miscarriage when sumatriptan was used during pregnancy.

 Does taking sumatriptan increase the chance of having a baby with a birth defect?

 It is unlikely.
-Overall, the studies have not found an increase in the risk of birth defects when sumatriptan is used in the first trimester.
+In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
+This is called her background risk.
+Overall, the studies have not found an increase in the chance of birth defects when sumatriptan is used in the first trimester.

 Can taking sumatriptan in the second or third trimester cause other pregnancy complications?